Kartheek77/DIP-Monsoon2019-Project/README.md

  ## Usage
  - In UWIEf_MODEL1.ipynb the algorithm specified in the paper has been Implemented.
 It takes input from the PaperImages Folder and displays the given and enhanced Images in the Notebook Itself.
- - The s1s2underWaterIEfinalVersion.py code is a different method where optimal values (Lower_Limit(r1), Upper_Limit(r2), s1, s2) for contrast stretching are determined by Differential Evolution Algo unlike in the first case where we fix s1 as 0 and s2 as 255.
+ - The UWIEf_MODEL2.py code is a different method where optimal values (Lower_Limit(r1), Upper_Limit(r2), s1, s2) for contrast stretching are determined by Differential Evolution Algo unlike in the first case where we fix s1 as 0 and s2 as 255.
 This takes input from PaperImages and outputs the enhanced images.
-We placed the resulting images in s1s2methodOutputPaperImages folder.
+We placed the resulting images in UWIEf_MODEL2OutputPaperImages folder.
+This code is run on ADA since it needs multiprocessing for DE Algo.
  - The folder TurbidityDataSetInputImages contains [images](http://amandaduarte.com.br/turbid/turbid/Milk.zip) used in the [Research paper](http://amandaduarte.com.br/turbid/Turbid_Dataset.pdf).
  - The folder EnhancedAndGivenImagesTurbidDataSetUsingOriginalMethod contains the results of running the Original Algo On these Images.
 Both Given and Enhanced Images are put for comparision.
  - Open UWIEf.ipynb for UWIE algorithm.